I let random.org select a page and it decided 43 was a very pink option. 😛

 I can’t stay here.
 Every moment in this place is a moment wasted.
 I just need to find the right time to slip away when no one is watching.
 At the moment, Frankie is the only one watching, but it’s enough to keep me rooted right where I am.
 I need to come up with a plan and maybe even try to consult my enchanted scroll again.

-I had my boyfriend pick a page, and he choose page 167.
+I let my boyfriend pick a page, he decided on page 326.

 Mandel sounds like he’s in love with Joi too.
 I force myself to look at him.
 And for a moment, I don’t see a snake.
 Just a spoiled little psycho in a ten-thousand-dollar Italian suit who’s been allowed to believe that the rest of us are his playthings.

 I first wanted to go for today’s date but neither 211 nor 112 held anything funny.
 So I let Random.org pick, it decided on page 7.

 ‘We could share with Toby and Fergus…’ I suggested.
 ‘Between four, it’d be, uh… a hundred and something.’